 As we’ve already discussed, nonprofit accounting focuses on planning, recording, and reporting on financial transactions.
 The following activities fall under the umbrella of nonprofit accounting:

-Accountants typically must have at least a four-year degree, and some may have a Certified Public Accounting (CPA) license.
+Accountants typically must have at least a four-year degree, and some may be licensed Certified Public Accountants (CPAs).

 On the other hand, nonprofit bookkeeping involves keeping up with your nonprofit’s day-to-day financial activities.
 It’s less complex than nonprofit accounting and encompasses the following activities: